lukeaschenbrenner/TxtNet-Browser/README.md

 TextNet Browser is an Android app that allows anyone around the world to browse the web without a mobile data connection!
 It uses SMS as a medium of transmitting HTTP requests to a server where a pre-parsed HTML response is compressed using Google's [Brotli](https://github.com/google/brotli) compression algorithm and encoded using a custom Base-114 encoding format (based on [Basest](https://github.com/saxbophone/basest-python)).

+## As of November 14th, 2022, the core functionality of TxtNet Browser is temporarily broken when using the default server phone number.
+This is because the Twilio credits purchased for this project have run out.
+I am actively working to resolve this issue by allocating more credits and beginning active development on a peer-to-peer model, which will not rely on Twilio credits.
+Stay tuned in the coming weeks for large improvements!

 > ⚠️**Please note**: All web traffic  should be considered unencrypted, as all requests are made over SMS and received in plaintext by the server!

 ## Download